 Indoor Bonsai

-These sub tropical and tropical trees and shrub bonsai, can be termed as indoor bonsai, and are happy indoors for extended periods of time.
-It is always good for your bonsai to have some time outdoors in summer, but most will not withstand frost, so must be kept indoors, during the rest of the year.
-A bright south facing position is ideal in winter, without drafts, with a shadier spot in Summer.
+These sub tropical and tropical trees,can be termed as indoor bonsai, and are happy indoors for extended periods of time.
+It is always good for your indoor bonsai to have some time outdoors in summer, but most will not withstand frost, so must be kept inside during the rest of the year.
+A bright south facing position is ideal in winter, without drafts, with a shadier spot in Summer and always close to a window.
 Also check out our Indoor/ Outdoor Section for an even bigger selection of bonsai that can be kept both indoors and outdoors.

 Chinese Elm/ Ulmus Parvifolia